zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_My5g-RANTester.md

 8. [Analysing Scenario Results](#8-analysing-the-scenario-results)
 9. [Trying some advanced stuff](#9-trying-some-advanced-stuff)

-* In this demo the image tags which were used are listed below, follow the [Building images](./BUILD_IMAGES.md) to build images with below tags.
+* In this demo the image tags which were used are listed below, follow [Building images](./BUILD_IMAGES.md) to build images with the tags below.
 When pulling images of network functions from dockerhub pull images for `develop` tag

 | CNF Name    | Branch Name    | Tag used at time of writing   | Ubuntu 18.04 | RHEL8         |
 | ----------- |:-------------- | ----------------------------- | ------------ | --------------|